fail2ban1337/web-coding-challenge/README.md

 [BONUS] As a User, I can display the list of preferred shops ✅<br>
 [BONUS] As a User, I can remove a shop from my preferred shops list ✅<br>

+# I did use on this project:
+- React.
+- NODEJS
+- EXPRESS
+- MATERIAL-ui

 # Contributing
 Feel free to contribute if you think something can be improved in any way.